 Of course, you don't have to use any tools to be able to call yourself a content creator, but if you utilize one or more of the tools above you should see yourself achieving more with less effort while maintaining high-quality output.
 What are your favorite tools, I'd love to know - especially if they are free to use?
 Let us know in the comments.

 Leigh has been working as a professional content creator for the last 7 years, providing unique, engaging articles for web sites and blogs.
-His educational background is in web development, marketing, and IT, which provides him a broad range of experiences to draw from in his writing.
+His educational background is in web development, marketing, and IT, provides him a broad range of experiences to draw from in his writing.
 Leigh's content strikes the fine balance needed to give your human readers an engaging article, while also providing the search bots what they need for correctly ranking your site.
 Leigh prides himself on providing excellent customer service and always enjoys meeting and working with new clients.
 Contact Leigh today for all your content needs.